 Marc E. Wiener, Esq.

 Marc was born in the Bronx, New York, and grew up in Nassau, Long Island.
-He currently lives in Fairfax, and is married with two daughters and two dogs, Jeter and Brody.
+He currently lives in Colchester, and is married with two daughters and a dog, Jeter.

 Marc’s interests include playing the guitar, golf, and baseball, especially the Yankees.
 He is especially proud to represent Yankees fans, however, he will represent both Boston and Michigan fans for an extra fee, and promises to “speak slowly” for them.